ArtDynasty13/dbs/README.md

 - [License](#license)
 - [Contact](#contact)

-## Features

-- **Patient Registration**: Allows patients to register and submit self-referral forms.
-- **Doctor Portal**: Provides doctors with access to submitted referrals for review.
-- **Status Tracking**: Patients can track the status of their referral.
-- **Secure Data Handling**: Ensures that all patient data is securely stored and managed.

 ## Getting Started

 These instructions will help you set up the project on your local machine for development and testing purposes.